Zikra-Noman/studious-train/README.md

 # studious-train

-This project fetches data and shows the global statistics of the spread of corona virus.
+This project is about a website that fetches data and shows the global statistics of the spread of corona virus.